piotrmurach/tty-runner/README.md

 require "tty-runner"

 class App < TTY::Runner
-  # The 'commands' is the main entry point for defining commands
-  # and subcommands.
-There is no limit for the level of possible nesting.
+  # The command line application commands are declared with the 'commands' method.
   commands do
     # Runs code inside a block when no commands are given.
 This is not
     # required as by default all commands will be listed instead.